 The remainder of this paper deconstructs and generalizes as design patterns the key workflow tasks and problems seen, and how they informed the corresponding Timelapse interface design solutions.
-Each design pattern begins with a short descriptive title, the problem faced by analysts, a general description of an interface design solution that mitigates that problem, and a concrete example of how Timelapse realized that design pattern.
-We also invite the reader to run Timelapse as they read the design patterns, to help them better understand the nuances of the proposed solution.
+Each section is organized around an issue that relates particular problems faced by analysts.
+Each problem is followed by a named design pattern.
+This includes a general description of an interface design solution that mitigates that problem and a concrete example of how Timelapse realized that design pattern.
+We also invite the reader to run Timelapse as they read the design patterns, as this can help them better understand the nuances of the proposed solution.

 While we highlight how Timelapse instantiates a particular design pattern solution, we stress that the design pattern is more general than that, as it can also inform alternate software designs.

 For example, designers can selectively incorporate particular design solutions as seen in Timelapse into their own systems.
 Alternately, designers can use our design pattern problem descriptions and general solutions to create their own novel, alternate ways to solve those problems.
-Finally, project managers can match design patterns against their project needs, and then evaluate competing software solutions to see if they have interface features that support the design patterns relevant to their project.
+Finally, project managers can match design patterns against their project needs, and then evaluate competing software solutions to see whether those solutions have interface features that support the design patterns relevant to their project.

 We recognize that other camera trap software systems may offer similar or alternate solutions to our design patterns.
-However, we restrict our example solutions to Timelapse, as a comparative review and analysis is beyond the scope of this paper.
-Still, the design patterns supplied here should allow readers to reconsider if and how other software solutions address particular design problems, and may even help them identify problems and design patterns that are outside of what we provide below.
+However, we restrict our example solutions to Timelapse, as a comparative review and analysis are beyond the scope of this paper.
+Still, the design patterns supplied here should allow readers to reconsider whether and how other software solutions address particular design problems and may even help them identify problems and design patterns that are outside of what we provide below.